leighklotz/boxy/README.md

 | Ctrl-o          | Restore                               | Read the URL on the line, fetch the box, and insert the results.|

 ### Restore:
-Put the URL of a boxy box to load into a box and press `Ctrl-o`
+Put the URL of a boxy box to load into a box and press `Ctrl-o`.

 Example:
 ```
  boxes/cardiac-fib.box *Ctrl-o*
 ```

+The URL is interpreted as relative to the local `./run.sh` Boxy server.
+If you are instead running Boxy directly from a file:// url, you will not be able to access restore.

+Restore handles boxes and some image types.
+For example, use `boxes/asteroids.box` to retrieve from a local copy of boxy, or a remote URL such as `https://raw.githubusercontent.com/leighklotz/boxy/refs/heads/main/boxes/asteroids.box`.

 ### Save:
 | **Key Binding** | **Action**                            | **Description**                                                         |